CuquedoHacker/MinicraftClassic/README.md

 - Title screen

 # Other information
-This is maded using AI.
+This is madded using AI.
 This is a summary of how AI can be used for both good and bad things.